revaturelabs/interviewquestions/Python/Python- Module/PIP & Pylint.md

 ---

-4.How will you list all packages on your system?
+4.How can we list all packages on your system?

 <details><summary><b>Show Answer </b></summary>